Placement: 06° 40’ to 20° 00’ of Libra

 Pushkara Navamsha/Bhaga: 4th pada/NA

-Symbol: The symbol of Swati is “a young plant shoot swaying through the wind”.
-It shows Swati's ability to change swiftly.
+Symbol: The symbol of Swati represents "a young plant shoot swaying in the wind", which signifies the nakshatra's ability to adapt and change quickly.

-Power: It represents "Pradhvamsa Shakti".
-The power to be like wind.
-Wind has a variety of quality.
-It expands, disperses, scatters and moves away swiftly.
-This is why hurricanes, tornadoes, cyclones are all connected to Swati.
+Power: Swati is associated with "Pradhvamsa Shakti", which represents the power to be like wind.
+Wind has various qualities such as expanding, dispersing, scattering and moving away swiftly.
+This is why natural phenomena such as hurricanes, tornadoes, and cyclones are connected to Swati.

-Hanuman Jayanti: The birth of Lord Hanuman is celebrated annually on the day of Swati in the month of Ashwina (between April and May) in North India.
-Lord Hanuman is a monkey God from the epic Ramayana, who assisted Lord Ram in his battle against Ravana.
-He is very powerful like his father but forgets his powers at a young age due to a curse just to be reminded by a friend in his adulthood.
+Hanuman Jayanti: Every year, the birth of Lord Hanuman is celebrated on the day of Swati in the month of Ashwina (between April and May) in North India.
+Lord Hanuman, a monkey God from the epic Ramayana, played a crucial role in assisting Lord Ram in his battle against Ravana.
+Although very powerful, Hanuman forgot his powers at a young age due to a curse, only to be reminded of them by a friend in his adulthood.